 The idea of Stoptober is that if you can refrain from smoking for twenty-eight days you’re ‘five times more likely to stop for good.’
 Five times more likely than what?
 I suppose it means compared to stopping for a shorter period, say, two weeks, but how likely would you be to stop for good if you managed to achieve that?
 And why should it be a game of chance anyway?
 Assuming you manage to hold out for the arbitrary twenty-eight days, what then?
 How are you going to cope with not smoking for the rest of your life?

-This year’s Stoptober theme seems designed to encourage you to quit smoking by bolstering your will-power.
-You’re sent cheerful daily messages by email or an app, as before, and these are reinforced by short motivational videos, such as of a gay actor (‘Aah, there you are, darlings!’) and a footballer.
+This year’s Stoptober theme seems designed to encourage you to quit smoking by bolstering your willpower.
+You’re sent cheerful daily messages by email or an app, as before, and these are reinforced by short motivational videos, such as one of a gay actor (‘Aah, there you are, darlings!’) and a footballer.
 The introductory video shows a lot of earnest pleasant people including children wishing you ‘Good luck!’
 Why should stopping smoking be a matter of luck, for goodness’ sake?
 Then you can ‘Watch Stuart’s story’ or ‘Watch Haley’s story’ – these are people who look very pleased with themselves as they relate the struggles they went through but they succeeded in the end and they tell you how wonderful it is to be a non-smoker.

 I’m glad to hear Sayed has stopped, and hope that he hasn’t done himself any irreparable harm during his long smoking career.
 But I wonder if he just had the counselling whether he could have stopped without using tablets or nicotine?